djh900/Daniel_Hinton_T1A2/docs/Software_Development_Plan.md

 ![eddie_mcguire](../img/eddie-mcguire.png)

 ### User Experience
-When the user loads the game, they are presented with a menu containing the following options:
+When the user loads the game, they are introduced to the host and prompted to enter their name.
+They are then given the option of viewing the game rules.
+After this a new game of Millionaire starts.
-* Play Millionaire!
-* Exit

-The 'Play Millionaire!' option takes the user to a new game of Who Wants to be a Millionaire.
-They will be prompted by the virtual host for their name, and then go on to be given the game's instructions.
-Then the user will be given the first question.
-They can answer with either 'A', 'B', 'C' or 'D' if they think they know the answer, or select '1' for Ask the Audience, '2' for Phone a Friend, '3' for 50/50, or '4' to walk away.
+The user is presented with the first question.
+They can answer with either 'A', 'B', 'C' or 'D' if they think they know the answer, or select '1' to use a lifeline or '2' to walk away.

+If they select A, B, C or D, they will be told if their answer is correct or not.
+If the question is worth $4,000 or more, they will be asked it that is their final answer and prompted to enter Y or N. If the answer is correct, the user moves on to the next question.
+If not, they leave the game with the amount of money equivelant to the last safe level they passed.

+If the user selects '1', they will be asked which lifeline they want to use; ask the audience, phone a friend or 50/50.

+Ask the audience presents the results of polling the virtual studio audience in the form of a pie chart using the gem 'tty-pie'.

+Phone a friend phones a virtual friend, of which there are eight possible responses, ranging from 100% certainty to no idea.

+50/50 Tells the user that two of the question's options are incorrect.

+If the user selects '4', they will walk away with the amount of money equivelant to the last question they got correct and leave the game.

+When the user leaves the game, they will be presented with a virtual ascci art cheque, showing their name and the amount of money they won (unless they did not win any money)

-The .chomp method will remove whitespaces and .capitalize method will correct the formatting of any lowercase answers.
-If the user does not provide a valid input, an error message of "Error: You did not provide a valid input" will be displayed and the user able to re-enter the input.
+The .chomp method on user inputs will remove whitespaces and the .capitalize method will correct the formatting of any lowercase answers.
+If the user does not provide a valid input, an error message of "Error: You did not provide a valid input" will be displayed and the user able to re-enter the correct input.

-The 'Exit' option on the main menu exits the user from the application.

 ### Control Flow